passatgt/freescout-woocommerce/README.md

 This is a proof-of-content solution to display WooCommerce orders on the sidebar of a FreeScout conversation related to the current customer(based on the e-mail address).

-##### Demo

-Check this site for a quick demo: https://passatgt.github.io/gdpr-cookie-notice/

 ##### How it works?

 1. Download the repo and copy it into the FreeScout's Modules folder(make sure the folder name is WooCommerce)